'Why did nobody ask the patients?' Uproar as Chorley GP faces being be kicked out of her practice after 10 years

 SSP Health told the Post that its aim is to "retain the team" at the facility.

-The Post also understands that the ICB has agreed to meet with the practice on Friday.
+The Post also understands that the ICB agreed to meet with the practice on Friday.

-Kim Snape, the Lancashire county councillor for Chorley Rural East - the division in which the Withnell Health Centre sits - said that she was “shocked, saddened and appalled by the blatant disregard that the ICB have shown to the views and feelings of the 5,500 people that the surgery serves - alongside the awful impact this is having on the staff there as well”.
+Kim Snape, the Lancashire county councillor for Chorley Rural East - the division in which the Withnell Health Centre sits - said that she was “shocked, saddened and appalled by the blatant disregard that the ICB have shown to the views and feelings of the 5,500 people that the surgery serves".

-“The people of our villages are standing together behind Dr. Robinson and her fantastic team and I am most definitely sure they will not stop until their voices are heard,” County Cllr Snape added.
+“Part of our role is to arrange the provision of health care services for our residents.
+This includes General Practice (GP) provision.

-“In the case of Withnell Health Centre, this process ended at midnight on 16th January.
-As a result, a suitable provider has been identified.
+“Due to the contract at Withnell being an interim arrangement, we had a duty to undertake an open procurement process for this service which allows for all interested providers to be fairly considered.
+As a result of this process, a suitable provider has been identified.

-“We recognise the concerns of staff and patients at Withnell Health Centre and would like to take this opportunity to reassure patients that they will continue to access services at Withnell Health Centre as they currently do.
+“We are aware of a number of patients registered at this practice who have expressed concern about the future of Withnell Health Centre.
+We recognise the concerns of staff and patients and would like to take this opportunity to reassure patients that services will be continuing at the health centre.
+An ICB representative will also be meeting with staff to discuss their concerns.

+“As with all procurement exercises, engagement with the public was part of the process.
+In regard to Withnell Health Centre, all patients were sent a letter informing them that a temporary contract had been awarded and that there would be a future process to identify a long-term provider.
+They were also invited to submit their views via a patient survey and there was an approximate 11 percent response rate.

-“The ICB remains committed to ensuring high quality, safe services for its residents and we will work closely with the new provider to ensure continuity of service for patients at Withnell.”
+“The ICB remains committed to ensuring high-quality, safe services for its local population and we will work closely with the provider to ensure continuity of service for patients at Withnell.

+“We will shortly be writing to all registered patients at the practice with further information.”

 “OVER MY DEAD BODY”